EDG429/PNG-Metadata-Extractor-for-Stable-Diffusion/README.md

 Then the program should generate inside the targeted folder for each image a .txt file which contains the tEXt chunks of metadata. each .txt file should have the same title as the .png file the metadata comes from.

+Download the executable zip file to get started.

 Enjoy!